open-cloud/open-cloud.github.io.old/2_developer.md

   contained in the Data Model.
 You can use it with the -dot argument to generate a dot representation which looks like the illustration in the Data Model section.
-Or you can run it without arguments to generate the dependency graph used by the Observer Framework to ensure that actions taken by the individual Observer Instances are ordered correctly.
+Or you can run it without arguments to generate the dependency graph used by the Synchronizer Framework to ensure that actions taken by the individual Synchronizer Instances are ordered correctly.

-* mainloop.py -- This file contains the main run loop of the Observer Framework.
-It is the mechanism that receives events, dispatches actions, and orchestrates the components of the Observer.
+* mainloop.py -- This file contains the main run loop of the Synchronizer Framework.
+It is the mechanism that receives events, dispatches actions, and orchestrates the components of the Synchronizer.

-* event_manager.py -- This file is the part of the Observer Framework that interacts with the Feefie notification system, used to transmit events from the Data Model to the Observer Framework.
+* event_manager.py -- This file is the part of the Synchronizer Framework that interacts with the Feefie notification system, used to transmit events from the Data Model to the Synchronizer Framework.

-* toposort.py -- This program sorts the actions in the Observer Framework in accordance with the dependency graph generated by dmdot.
+* toposort.py -- This program sorts the actions in the Synchronizer Framework in accordance with the dependency graph generated by dmdot.

-The remainder of the files contain peripheral support code, or base classes to be subclassed by your Observer Instance.
+The remainder of the files contain peripheral support code, or base classes to be subclassed by your Synchronizer Instance.

-### Observer Steps
+### Synchronizer Steps

-Within the *observer/* subdirectory of the XOS repository, you will find a *steps/* subdirectory.
-This directory contains the actual "payload" of that Observer Instance -- the actions that read state from the XOS data model and apply them to the backend system, to the point that the backend system has been brought up-to-date with that state.
+Within the *Synchronizer/* subdirectory of the XOS repository, you will find a *steps/* subdirectory.
+This directory contains the actual "payload" of that Synchronizer Instance -- the actions that read state from the XOS data model and apply them to the backend system, to the point that the backend system has been brought up-to-date with that state.

-Thus, your task in implementing your specific Observer Instance boils down to providing a set of sync steps, each step corresponding to a set of models in the Data Model.
+Thus, your task in implementing your specific Synchronizer Instance boils down to providing a set of sync steps, each step corresponding to a set of models in the Data Model.

-An Observer Step is a Python class that subclasses the SyncStep class in the main Observer directory, and exports a documented interface.
+An Synchronizer Step is a Python class that subclasses the SyncStep class in the main Synchronizer directory, and exports a documented interface.
-Here is an example of an Observer Step:
+Here is an example of an Synchronizer Step:

 ```
     class SyncInstance(SyncStep):
         provides=[Instance]
-        observer=[Instance]
+        Synchronizer=[Instance]
         requested_interval=3600

         def fetch_pending(self):